 specified the best mapping data to be used for particular mapping and infrastructure projects.

 became an expert in the different types of mapping data available.
 From Ordnance Survey maps at various scales to remotely sensed data etc.

 In November 1999

 Neil established his own surveying practice primarily focusing on CAD services to Docklands Light Railway Ltd where he used his expertise to help the property team in identifying land and properties that would be affected in the construction of new railway extensions.
-Subsequently Neil has used his expertise to provide measurement and survey services to the construction industry and provide expert witness services to those with boundary disputes.
+Subsequently, Neil has used his expertise to provide building measurement and topographic survey services to the construction industry and also expert witness services to those with boundary disputes.
 With his education and experience in surveying, mapping and knowledge of land property boundaries Neil is uniquely placed to

 analyse all available evidence, both documentary and physical, to determine the position of property boundaries.